titipata/pubmed_parser/paper/paper.md

 ---
 title: 'Pubmed Parser: A Python Parser for PubMed Open-Access XML Subset and MEDLINE XML Dataset'
+authors:
+- affiliation: 1
+  name: Titipat Achakulvisut
+- affiliation: 2
+  name: Daniel E. Acuna
+- affiliation: 3
+  name: Ted Cybulski
+- affiliation: 4
+  name: Kevin Henner
+- affiliation: 1
+  name: Konrad Kording
+date: "15 December 2019"
+output: pdf_document
+bibliography: paper.bib
 tags:
 - Python
 - MEDLINE
 - PubMed
 - Biomedical corpus
 - Natural Language Processing
-authors:
-  - name: Titipat Achakulvisut
-    affiliation: 1
-  - name: Daniel E. Acuna
-    affiliation: 2
-  - name: Ted Cybulski
-    affiliation: 3
-  - name: Kevin Henner
-    affiliation: 4
-  - name: Konrad Kording
-    affiliation: 1
 affiliations:
+- index: 1
-  - name: University of Pennsylvania
+  name: University of Pennsylvania
-    index: 1
+- index: 2
-  - name: Syracuse University
+  name: Syracuse University
-    index: 2
+- index: 3
-  - name: Northwestern University
+  name: Northwestern University
-    index: 3
+- index: 4
-  - name: University of Washington
+  name: University of Washington
-    index: 4

-date: 15 December 2019
-bibliography: paper.bib
 ---

 # Summary

-Biomedical publications are increasing exponetially in the recent years.
-Due to the availability of such large-scale corpus from [PubMed](https://pubmed.ncbi.nlm.nih.gov/) and [MEDLINE](https://www.nlm.nih.gov/bsd/medline.html) database, researchers can mine the text and meta-data from such exploding of biomedical text.
-Examples of applications that can be built from biomedical text are ranged from predicting of novel drug-drug interaction, classifying biomedical text data, targeted search engine made for specified oncological profile, author name disambiguation, or automatic learning of biomedical ontology.
-Python has become one of the datascience tool that researchers use for building machine learning model or deep learning model to analyze text data.
-This is why we choose to build Pubmed Parser specifically for Python workflow.
+Biomedical publications are increasing exponetially every year.
+If we had the ability to access, manipulate, and link this information, we could extract knowledge that is perhaps hidden within the figures, text, and citations.
+In particular, the repositories made avilable by [PubMed](https://pubmed.ncbi.nlm.nih.gov/) and [MEDLINE](https://www.nlm.nih.gov/bsd/medline.html) database enable these kinds of applications at an unprecendented level.
+Examples of applications that can be built from this dataset range from predicting novel drug-drug interactions, classifying biomedical text data, searching specific oncological profiles, disambiguating author names, or automaticly learning a biomedical ontology.
+Here, we propose `pubmed_parser`, which is a software to mine Pubmed and MEDLINE efficiently. `pubmed_parser` is built on top Python and can therefore be integrated into a myriad of tools for machine learning such as `scikit-learn` and deep learning such as `tensorflow` and `pytorch`.

-Pubmed Parser is built as an Python data science tool for parsing open biomedical text data from MEDLINE dataset and Pubmed Open-Access data.
-It is built to parse incoming XML and HTML format to dictionary or JSON format easily used for the future data pre-processing.
-Moreover, the implemented functions can be scaled easily using parallel functionality using [PySpark](https://spark.apache.org/).
-This allow users to parse the most recently available corpus and customize for their need.
-Pubmed Parse has multiple functionailties, it can parse MEDLINE XML data, references from PubMed Open Access XML dataset, and many more.
+Pubmed Parser can parse multiple Pubmed MEDLINE data derivatives such as MEDLINE XML data, references from PubMed Open Access XML dataset, figure captions, paragraphs, and more.
+A core part of the package, parsing XML and HTML with Pubmed Parser is extremely fast, producting either dictionaries or JSON files that can easily be part of downstream pipelines.
+Moreover, the implemented functions can be scaled easily as part of other MapReduce-like infrastructure such as [PySpark](https://spark.apache.org/).
+This allows users to parse the most recently available corpus and customize the parsing to their needs.

 Pubmed Parser has already been used in published work including [@achakulvisut2019claim; @vseva2019vist; @miller2017automated; @shahri2019propheno; @galea2018sub; @abdeddaim2018mesh; @rakhi2018data; @nikolov2018data; @mesbah2018smartpub; @neves2019evaluation; @tang2019parallel].
-It is also been used in multiple biomedical and natural language class projects and blog posts due to the ease of implemented functionalities.
+It is also been used in multiple biomedical and natural language class projects and blog posts.

 # Acknowledgements